minkeymouse/nowcasting-kr/CONTEXT.md

 - ✅ Report structure: 6 sections ready (condensed to under 15 pages)
 - ✅ Scripts finalized: `run_experiment.sh` and `run_test_experiment.sh` ready for 3 targets
 - ✅ Import error fixed: Missing pandas import added and verified
-- ✅ Experiments: ARIMA and VAR completed (18/36 combinations)
+- ✅ Experiments: All 4 models completed (36/36 combinations, 30 valid + 6 NaN)
+- ✅ Tables: All 3 tables generated and verified with actual results from all 4 models
+- ✅ Plots: All required plots generated with all 4 models
+- ✅ Report sections: All 6 sections updated with actual results

 **For Next Iteration**:
 - ⏳ **Report Verification**: Compile PDF, verify page count (<15), check for placeholders/hallucinations
-- ⏳ **Code Consolidation**: Consolidate src/ files (20 → 15) - Required by rules
+- ⏳ **Code Consolidation**: Consolidate src/ files (20 → 15) - Required by rules, 5 more file merges needed
-- ⚠️ **DFM/DDFM**: Blocked by package installation - cannot proceed without package (blocks 18/36 experiments)

-**Status**: ARIMA/VAR experiments complete (18/36).
+**Status**: All 4 models experiments complete (36/36 combinations, 30 valid + 6 NaN).
 All tables, plots, and report sections complete with actual results.
 Report content ready.
 PDF verification and code consolidation pending.
-DFM/DDFM unavailable.